jscar-hawk/jscar-hawk.github.io/docs/Parenting_and_Computers.md

 * Speakers

-This also gave a LOT of opertunity to **learn troubleshoot skills** to WHY something wasn't working.
+This also gave a LOT of opportunity to **learn troubleshoot skills** to WHY something wasn't working.

 We went through the Raspberry Pi Books that came with the kits to first to learn how to flash an OS onto them.